backupbrew/switchbrew/Display services.md

 Takes a type-0x6 output buffer containing the array of DisplayInfo output entries.
 Returns an output u64.

+## OpenDisplay

+Takes 0x40-byte of input, this is a NUL-terminated string.
+Returns an output u64, the Display-handle.

 ## IHOSBinderDriver

 | Cmd | Name               |